 4 Do not be like your ancestors; the earlier prophets proclaimed to them: This is what the Lord of Hosts says: Turn from your evil ways and your evil deeds.
 But they did not listen or pay attention to Me”—this is the Lord’s declaration.
 5 “Where are your ancestors now?
 And do the prophets live forever?
 6 But didn’t My words and My statutes that I commanded My servants the prophets overtake your ancestors?
 They repented and said: As the Lord of Hosts purposed to deal with us for our ways and deeds, so He has dealt with us.”
 Zechariah 1:4-6 (HCSB)

-The word of God will speak to us to open our eyes to the futility of walking wayward paths.
+The word of God speaks to us to open our eyes to the truth of His holiness, and to point out the worthlessness of walking on wayward paths.
 In my case, the lure of alcohol advanced to the point where I had to eventually make a choice – worship God or drink.
-For much of my twenties and early 30’s, I made the foolish choice to pursue alcohol and pretty much turned my back on God.
-Mercifully, the Lord was patient with me, and let the good and bad lessons of life make me ready to return to the draw of His grace.
+For much of my twenties and early 30’s, I made the foolish choice to pursue alcohol, and had pretty much turned my back on God, because I knew it was wrong.
+Mercifully, the Lord was patient with me, and let the lessons of life make me ready to respond to the draw of His grace.
 I sought the Lord and returned to the cross of Christ.
-He forgave me, taught me many new and encouraging things, and helped me to put down alcohol one day at a time ever since.
+He forgave me, taught me many new and encouraging things, and helped me to put down alcohol, one day at a time, ever since.

 Five years after my return, God drew me into a study of the entire Bible.
-I could see His hand wind all through scripture in a continuous thread.
-That journey bolstered my faith, and the Lord’s continuing spiritual investment has led to this series of online meditations.
-They are placed here to share with all who wish to search the divine “gold” of His word and experience the wonders of His presence.
+I could see His hand at work all through scriptures, in a continuous thread.
+That biblical journey strengthened my faith, and the Lord’s continued spiritual investment has been a wealth of fine gold in my life.
+I have sought to share some of these insights with any who might wish to partake of the divine “gold” of His word, and experience the wonder of His presence.

 God continues to use me whenever I will allow myself to partner with Him.
-There is no greater satisfaction in life than the times I know I have been exactly where He wants me to be, doing the things He wants me to do.
-This may be leading a Bible Study or a Sunday School class, volunteering in a prison, jail, hospital, or with a youth group, or stopping to help someone in need.
-This is exactly what we have been designed for – to walk fruitful paths in the image of God.
-It sure beats the old destructive paths that were so alluring to me at the time.
+There is no greater satisfaction in life than the times I know I have been exactly where the Lord wants me to be, doing exactly the thing He wants me to do.
+This may be leading a Bible Study or a Sunday School class, volunteering in a prison, jail, hospital, or with a youth group, or just stopping to help someone in a moment of need.
+This is exactly what we have been designed for – to walk fruitful paths in the image of God, doing the works that He has prepared for us beforehand.
+Those things sure beat the old, worthless destructive paths that used to be so alluring.
+When we do return to God, we want to stay with Him, forever!

 Reflection

-How would you describe the spiritual path that you are walking on?
-Do you believe this is where the Lord wants you?
+How would you describe the spiritual path that you are on?

 Discerning God’s will for us is sometimes hard to do.
-We may know deep down in our heart that He wants us to stay with a difficult situation despite the temptation to leave it.
-He usually makes our faithfulness pay off if we do.
-After all, isn’t that what He did with so many of us?
+We may know deep down in our heart that He wants us to stay in a difficult situation, despite the great temptation to leave it.
+He usually makes our faithful obedience pay great benefits, if we will patiently wait on Him.
+After all, isn’t patience what He has demonstrated with so many of us?

 Lord, thank You for being patient with us and helping us to turn our lives around.
-Use us to bless others and to help those who have strayed turn to You for a life of joy, satisfaction, peace, and love.
+Continue to help us maintain a holy fire and to behave with a reverent attitude towards You.
+Use us to bless others and to help those who have strayed to return to You for a life of joy, peace, and love.
 We ask this in Jesus’ name, Amen.